-US bombed six Muslim countries under Barack Obama’s tenure, says Nirmala Sitharaman
+US bombed six Muslim countries during Barack Obama’s tenure, says Nirmala Sitharaman

 She made the statement two days after the former US president said that India could start ‘pulling apart’ if minorities were not protected.

-Union Finance Minister Nirmala Sitharaman on Sunday criticised former United States President Barack Obama’s recent comments about minority rights in India, saying that Washington had bombed six Muslim-dominated countries under his regime.
+Union Finance Minister Nirmala Sitharaman on Sunday criticised former United States President Barack Obama’s recent comments about minority rights in India, saying that Washington had bombed six Muslim-dominated countries during his regime.

 Obama had made the statement on Friday, hours before Prime Minister Narendra Modi was to meet US President Joe Biden during a state visit.